sota1235/github-label-creator/README.md

 ### Requirement

 Nothing.
-You need to add bookmarklet.
+You can use it with Chrome.

 ### Usage